Chrvasq/Logs-Analysis/README.md

 There are a couple of different ways you can download the VM configuration.

-You can download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) This will give you a directory called FSND-Virtual-Machine.
+You can download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) This will give you a directory called `FSND-Virtual-Machine`.
 It may be located inside your Downloads folder.

 Alternately, you can use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.

 Either way, you will end up with a new directory containing the VM files.
-Change to this directory in your terminal with cd.
-Inside, you will find another directory called vagrant.
-Change directory to the vagrant directory.
+Change to this directory in your terminal with `cd`.
+Inside, you will find another directory called `vagrant`.
+Change directory to the `vagrant` directory.

 4. **Start the virtual machine**